dianamindroc/smlm/Readme.md

 `singularity build simulator_container.sif simulator.def`

-or downloading it from Singularity Hub

-`singularity pull library://dianamindroc/smlm_simulator/simulation_container`

 The container expects a folder `model` in the working directory which contains the ground truth model to simulate samples from.
 Accepted formats are .wimp and .txt.
 Afterwards, to run a simulation from the container, run the command